apace100/origins-docs/docs/types/entity_condition_types/ability.md

 [Entity Condition Type](../entity_condition_types.md)

-Checks if the entity has the specified ability enabled.
+Checks if the player has the specified ability enabled.

 Type ID: `origins:ability`